 About Hmong People

-The Hmong are a minority group indigenous to land that is now southwestern China.
-Due to their desire to exist independently to practice their language, culture and traditions, they have long resisted forced assimilation and have a long history of fleeing from war.
-The Hmong became hill tribe people living throughout northern Southeast Asia (Laos, Vietnam, Thailand).
+The Hmong are a minority group who have been disconnected to their indigenous land through thousands of years of war, persecution and forced assimilation.
+Due to their desire to exist independently to practice their language, culture and traditions, they fled to what is now Southwest China and northern Southeast Asia (Laos, Vietnam, Thailand).
 After America’s Secret War in Laos, they fled as refugees across the world.
-The largest Hmong community hub in America is in the Twin Cities (Saint Paul & Minneapolis in Minnesota).
+The largest Hmong community hub in America is in the Twin Cities (Saint Paul & Minneapolis in Minnesota), considered by many to be the most thriving community of Hmong in the world.
 You can learn more about the history of Hmong people here.

 The Hmong terms for shaman are “txiv neeb” (tsee neng) and “niam neeb” (nia neng).
 In America, they are called “shaman” in the English language.
 Some prefer the term “spiritual healer.”